Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 ## vcpkg - Setup using CLI

+The [vcpkg](https://vcpkg.io/en/) is a management tool for packages and includes features to manage tool artifacts.
+Arm provides a artifactory system for tools.
+Refer to [Arm Tools Available in vcpkg](https://www.keil.arm.com/packages/) for more information.

 The following setups describe how to setup the CMSIS-Toolbox using a command line (CLI) environment.
+In many examples there is already the file `vcpkg-configuration.json` which describes the tool environment required for the example.
+Refer to the last step to create an new `vcpkg-configuration.json` file.

 1. Install and enable vcpkg; the command depends on the shell.